Keith Elliot Greenberg

+Education

-Keith Elliot Greenberg (born May 5, 1959) is a New York Times bestselling author and television producer.
-He went to Bayside High School in Queens, graduating in January 1977.
+Greenberg went to Bayside High School in Queens, graduating in January 1977.
 He attended a number of colleges in the New York area.

 Career

-His many books include Menudo, To Be the Man, Erik is Homeless, and Zack's Story.
+His books include Menudo, To Be the Man, Erik is Homeless, and Zack's Story.
 In November 2010, Backbeat Books released December 8, 1980: The Day John Lennon Died, Greenberg's minute-by-minute account of the last day of John Lennon's life.

-He has written articles for WWE magazine, Playboy, Men's Journal, HuffPost, Maxim and The Village Voice.
-He previously produced Geraldo at Large, a prime-time television program on Fox News, and America's Most Wanted.
-He now works as a senior producer at CNN in the "HLN Originals" unit.
+He has written for WWE magazine, Playboy, Men's Journal, HuffPost, Maxim and The Village Voice.
+He previously was a producer Geraldo at Large, a prime-time television program on Fox News, America's Most Wanted and Forensic Files.
+Since July 2023, he has been a producer at Dateline NBC.

 In December 2010, St. Martin's Press released Love Hurts, the story of the Caffey family murder in rural Texas and Greenberg's second true-crime book for the publisher.
 His first was Perfect Beauty, about a murder in Ohio.
 In 2017, his third St. Martins true-crime book, Killing for You about a crime in Orange County, California, was released.

-In 2015, two of his books were scheduled to be published, Too Fast To Live, Too Young To Die, about the death of James Dean, and the cult that surrounds it (Hal Leonard/Applause Books), and an autobiography of former WWE Champion, the Iron Sheik (ECW Press).
+In 2015, two of his books were scheduled to be published, Too Fast To Live, Too Young To Die, about the death of James Dean, and the cult that surrounds it (Hal Leonard/Applause Books), and an autobiography of former WWE Champion, The Iron Sheik (ECW Press).
 The Sheik book was cancelled.
 Those who read it have called the book the greatest unpublished treasure in wrestling journalism.

-In 2016, he co-authored the third edition of the WWE Encyclopedia of Sports Entertainment with Steve Pantaleo and Kevin Sullivan.
-In 2020, he co-authored the fourth version as well, leading to his boast, "You are looking at the man who literally wrote the book on professional wrestling."